opendp/opendp/docs/source/user/core-structures.rst

 you can think of constructors as higher-order functions:
 You call them to produce another function, that you will then feed data.

+There's a few top-level constructor listings:
+* :ref:`combinators`
+* :ref:`measurements`
+* :ref:`transformations`

-In this simplified example with :py:func:`opendp.meas.make_base_geometric` we assume the data was properly preprocessed and aggregated such that the sensitivity (by absolute distance) is at most 1.
+In this simplified example with the :py:func:`opendp.meas.make_base_geometric` constructor, we assume the data was properly preprocessed and aggregated such that the sensitivity (by absolute distance) is at most 1.

 .. doctest::